pjbartlein/GeogDataAnalysis/readings.md

 Rogerson, P.A., 2001, Statistical Methods for Geography, Sage, 236 p.

 Fotheringham, A.S., C. Brunsdon, and M. Charlton (2000) Quantitative Geography,  Sage, 270 p.

+Maindonald, J.H., 2008, Using R for Data Analysis and Graphics, an Introduction (.pdf on CRAN)

 # Web pages #